Gorilla Trekking in Mgahinga Gorilla National Park

 - A porter to help you carry your bag

-Mgahinga national park is 510 kilometers from Kampala the capital city of Uganda and can be accessed using Kampala route via Kabale-Mbarara road, it 8 hours’ drive from Kampala to Kabale and t76 kilometers to Kisoro town, ntebeko the main gate is 14 kilometers from Kisoro.
-By air mgahinga, the national park can be reached using chartered air crafts from Entebbe international airport to Kisoro airfield.
+Mgahinga National Park is 510 kilometers from Kampala, the capital city of Uganda and can be accessed using the Kampala route via the Kabale-Mbarara road.
+It is an 8-hour drive from Kampala to Kabale and 76 kilometers to Kisoro town.
+Ntebeko, the main gate, is 14 kilometers from Kisoro.
+By air, Mgahinga, the national park, can be reached using chartered aircraft from Entebbe International Airport to Kisoro Airfield.